 - Fold clothes as soon as they are removed from the dryer.
 If you are doing laundry in a commercial laundromat or laundry facility in an apartment complex, place the clothes immediately into a new plastic bag.
 Do not set your clothes on a folding table unless you have inspected the table for bed bugs.

-- Keep laundry in bags until you arrive at your apartment.
+- Keep the clean clothes in bags until you arrive at your apartment.

 - If you have successfully controlled bed bugs in your home, take the laundry out of the bag and put away.

 - If you still have an infestation, keep the folded laundry in the bag and remove clothes as needed.
-This will prevent the clothes from becoming reinfested, providing another area for bed bugs to hide.
+This will prevent the clothes from becoming reinfested.